agilebits/onepassword-app-extension/README.md

 ### Add 1Password Files to Your Project

-First add the images, scripts, and header file that you'll need by dragging the contents of the 1Password Extension's `Resources` folder into your project.
-We suggest placing them into a `1Password Extension` group under Supporting Files.
+Add the `OnePasswordExtension.h`, `OnePasswordExtension.m`, and `1Password.xcassets` to your project.

 <img src="http://cl.ly/image/2g3B1r2O2z0L/Image%202014-07-29%20at%209.19.36%20AM.png" width="520" height="474"/>

-### Scenario 1: Native App Login
+### Use Case #1: Native App Login

-Here we'll learn how to enable your existing users to fill their credentials into your native app's login form.
-If your application is using a WebView to login (i.e. OAuth), you'll want to follow the web view integration steps in Scenario 3.
+In this use case we'll learn how to enable your existing users to fill their credentials into your native app's login form.
+If your application is using a web view to login (i.e. OAuth), you'll want to follow the web view integration steps in Use Case #3.

 The first step is to add a UIButton to your login page.
 Use an existing 1Password image from the _1Password.xcassets_ catalog so users recognize the button.

-You'll need to hide this button, (or educate users on the benefits of strong, unique passwords) if no password manager is installed.
-You can use `is1PasswordExtensionAvailable` to determine availablity and hide the button if it isn't.
+You'll need to hide this button (or educate users on the benefits of strong, unique passwords) if no password manager is installed.
+You can use `isAppExtensionAvailable` to determine availablity and hide the button if it isn't.
 For example:

 ```objective-c
 -(void)viewDidLoad {